Last updated August 2026

 Allowable use of returned ICR funds

-Returned ICR funds may be used for business-related expenses such as (but not limited to):
+Returned ICR funds may be used for business-related expenses, including but not limited to:

 - Food and refreshments (must comply with UW per diem limits and include the required food approval form).

-- Student or research staff support, such as hourly wages or travel.
+- Students or research staff support, including hourly wages and travel.

-- All standard university spending policies and restrictions apply.
+All University of Washington spending policies and restrictions apply, including: